 KAFE Ubud offers non vegetarian but mostly vegetarian, vegan and raw vegan meals.
 Check out was I ate when I visited lovely KAFE below!

 As you can see and the name tells you this salad is “mega”!
 A very tasty and savory salad that consists of green leafy salad, tomato, cucumber, capsicum, sprouts and a really yummy tahini lime dressing.
 You can eat this amazing salad as a main or share it as a side dish with friends!
 Either way this salad was absolutely delicious and very wholesome with all the veggies!

 Nasi Gorgeg [Vegan]

-Nasi Goreng is one of the Indonesian staple foods you can find around Bali and Indonesia.
-At KAFE Ubud they service this staple dish in a vegan version and is just amazing!
-This vegan Nasi Goreng is served with organic red rice, loads of veggies and sautéed in a lime and ginger sauce.
-This dish is served with pickled veggies on the side.
+Nasi Goreng is one of the Indonesian staple foods you can find around Bali and Indonesia and means translated “fried rice”.
+At KAFE Ubud they serve this staple dish in a vegan version and is just amazing!
+This vegan Nasi Goreng is made up of sautéed spinach, veggies and tofu in a lime and ginger sauce.
+This dish is served with pickled veggies and organic red rice on the side.

 Stir fried local spinach and tofu served with organic brown rice [vegan]

 Fresh organic spinach is sautéed together with Tofu in a soy sesame sauce and served with organic red rice on the side.
 This dish will help you with your iron and calcium levels and also provides you with amazing proteins!